DCNR works to restore Cumberland County state forest

 Originally utilized as farmland in the late 18th century, then a World War II Civilian Conservation Corps and interrogation camp in 1933, Camp Michaux in Michaux State Forest is full of history.

 “The story that is told here is about how we come together on the land as communities, as people, and as a country.
-I think that story is just as important today, as it was back then” said Roy Brubaker, the district forester for the Bureau of Forestry’s District 1.
+I think that story is just as important today, as it was back then," Roy Brubaker, the district forester for the Bureau of Forestry’s first district said.

 After World War II, a few organizations used the space, but with the Department of Conservation and Natural Resources foresters now in full control, they want to restore and preserve the site.

-“Different partners came to us and ask what we can do to transform a heavily invaded landscape to be more welcoming to the community and all forms of wildlife,” said Mike Wright, DCNR forest assistant manager at Michaux State Forest.
+“Different partners came to us and asked what they could do to transform a heavily-invaded landscape into a more welcoming space for the community and all forms of wildlife,” Mike Wright, DCNR forest assistant manager at Michaux State Forest said.

 Officials will also be clearing out and marking more trails for visitors to use.